cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * Extensions.
 Minor savings are achieved by the compact CBOR encoding.
 In addition, the relevant X.509 extension OIDs always start with 0x551D, hence these two bytes can be omitted.

 * Certificate signature algorithm.
-This algorithm field is always the same as the above signature algorithm, and is omitted in the ecoding.
+This algorithm field is always the same as the above signature algorithm, and is omitted in the encoding.

 * Signature.
 Since the signature algorithm and resulting signature length are known, padding and extra length fields which are present in the ASN.1 encoding are omitted.
 The overhead for encoding the 64-bit signature value is reduced from 11 to 2 bytes.